mercadopago/devsite-docs/guides/ecosistema-presencial/create-and-manage-intent-point.en.md

 | `id` | It is the payment ID.
 With it, you can go to the [Payments API](/developers/en/reference/payments/_payments_search/get) and check the final status of the payment. |
 | `source` | Entity to which the `id` belongs.
 It will return the value `PAYMENT` when the payment flow has been created correctly.
 Go to the [Payments API](/developers/en/reference/payments/_payments_search/get) to check the final status of the payment with the received `id`. |

-## Canceling an intent on Point devices
+## Cancel an intent on Point devices

 If the payment has not been made yet and you haven't loaded the intent on the device, you can cancel a payment intent and make that attempt no longer available for processing.
 Make a DELETE call to the endpoint [Get information about an intent](/developpers/en/reference/instore-api/), replacing `external.id` and `intent_id` with the values obtained when creating a cash register and the payment intent, respectively.